sunesimonsen/7W17732/Readme.md

 As you can see the module depends on the tweet model and defines a new <a href="http://documentcloud.github.com/backbone/#Collection">Backbone collection</a>.

 The first thing we need to specify is the model for the elements in the collection.
-Then we specify the url on the server that the collection maps to:
+Then we specify the URL on the server that the collection maps to:

     var HomeTimeline = Backbone.Collection.extend({
         model: Tweet,
         url: 'twitter/timeline/home'
     });

-When the <a href="http://documentcloud.github.com/backbone/#Collection-fetch">fetch</a> method is called on the collection a HTTP GET will be issued to the url of the collection.
+When the <a href="http://documentcloud.github.com/backbone/#Collection-fetch">fetch</a> method is called on the collection a HTTP GET will be issued to the *url* of the collection.
 For each element in the returned JSON response a model will be created.

 There is just one problem, the server does not return a JSON array but a root element.
 So we need to add a parse method to the collection to retrieve the array: